cosmos/cosmos-sdk/docs/guide/basecoin-basics.md

 ## Send transactions

 Now we are ready to send some transactions.
+First, open another window.
-If you take a look at the `genesis.json` file, you will see one account listed there.
+If you take a look at the `~/.basecoin/genesis.json` file, you will see one account listed under the `app_options`.
-This account corresponds to the private key in `key.json`.
+This account corresponds to the private key in `~/.basecoin/key.json`.
-We also included the private key for another account, in `key2.json`.
+We also included the private key for another account, in `~/.basecoin/key2.json`.

 Let's check the balance of these two accounts: